zliel/Mark-rs/README.md

 - `-v, --verbose`: Enable verbose output, which will print additional information while the program is running.
 - `-e, --exclude <EXCLUDED_FILES>`: Exclude specific files or directories from being parsed.
 You can specify multiple files or directories by separating them with spaces.
 - `-O, --open`: Open the generated index.html in the default web browser.
+- `-w, --watch`: Watch the input directory for changes and automatically re-parse the Markdown files when changes are detected.
 - `-h, --help`: Display help information.
 - `-V, --version`: Display the version of Mark-rs.